A Look At My Psygnosis Amiga Collection

 Verdict: Great game, wonderful intro.

-This was the first game that TT did and it was because of this game that they went to stardom for sure, you realized from the first few minutes of the game that this game is something out of the ordinary.
+This was the first game that TT did, and it was because of this game that they went to stardom for sure.
+You realised from the first few minutes of the game that this game is something out of the ordinary.

 Lemmings. – DMA Design.
 1991.

-Must have played this game a bazillion times by now and I will most likely play it more in the future too if there will be any new versions released.
+Must have played this game a bazillion times by now, and I will most likely play it more in the future too if there are any new versions released.

 So instead of going on about the usual game talk, Trivia time…